GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that the sample comes without loops, the audio of the note being played would be as long when playing long notes.
 - **Source:** My Own Decision

+The Tool SHOULD be able to Handle Errors when it fails to convert ROM's for SoundFonts while still being able to function.
+- Given that the function fails without crashing, when a tool sends the error message,  the tool can allow you to try again.
+- Given that if there was an error when trying to make the SoundFont, when the tool crashes due to failure, then the tool would not be seen as reliable and may be prone to crashing again.
+- **Source:** My Own Decision

 ## 6. Non-Functional Requirements